-In the world of pricing, there are simple models (e.g. cost plus a profit markup) and complex models (e.g. dynamic pricing algorithms based on real time supply and demand).
-Anyone who has ever purchased an airline ticket online knows that flight pricing is impossible to decipher.
+In the world of pricing, there are simple models (e.g. cost plus a profit markup) and complex models (e.g. dynamic pricing based on real time supply and demand algorithms ).
+If you have ever purchased an airline ticket online, you’ve seen how a complex model makes prices impossible to decipher.
 Fortunately, we can offer greater transparency and consistency on business valuation pricing!

-Ten Factors that Affect the Cost of a Business Valuation:
+Ten Factors that Affect the Cost of a Business Valuation

 - Standard of Value – The standards of value for tax, financial reporting, shareholder oppression, marital dissolution and strategic acquisition are all different, and some are easier to work with than others.
 This one relates back to intended use.

 Exit Strategies values businesses for a variety of purposes including divestitures, mergers and acquisitions, buy-sell, business divorce, financial reporting, corporate restructuring and exit planning.
 If you have questions or need a business valuation, contact Joe Orlando at 503-925-5510 or firstname.lastname@example.org or Jim Leonhard at 208-912-0455 or email@example.com